Your Tomcat Is Pregnant

 - In a story from Charlie and Lola, Lola brought home the class guinea pig, who was called Bert.
 Lola insisted that Bert was a female guinea pig, even though everyone else insisted it was male.
 At the end of the story, Bert had guinea piglets.
 This story was also adapted for a book release.

 - One episode of Adventure Time either plays this straight or subverts it: the Ice King brings his main penguin, Gunter, to the hospital, and the two return later with an egg.
-A shocked Jake yells "Gunter's a woman?!" and the Ice King replies that no, of course he's not...then checks the relevant body parts before shrugging the question aside.
+A shocked Jake yells "Gunter's a woman?!" and the Ice King replies that no, of course he's not...then looks at the area between his legs before shrugging the question aside.
 Gunter continues to be called male in all future appearances.

 - Gorillaz bassist Murdoc Niccals named his raven Cortez and referred to it with male pronouns, but later also claimed for it to lay eggs.